Bo Pelini: Youngstown State

 Pelini was hired by Youngstown State in December 2014 as their new head coach.
 The Penguins went 5–6 in 2015 but rebounded in 2016 to go 12–4, losing the FCS Championship game 28-14 to James Madison University.
 The next three seasons would see Pelini coach the Penguins to records of 6–5, 4–7 and 6–6.

 Through his final season in 2019, Pelini posted an overall record of 33–28 with one playoff appearance in 2015 during his five-year tenure at Youngstown State.

 In April 2021, the NCAA found Youngstown State worthy of probation for two years with recruiting sanctions, after several rules violations were found to be committed under Pelini's watch, most significantly allowing coaches who had not taken the coach certification test to recruit off campus.

 LSU Tigers (DC) – Second tenure

 On January 27, 2020, Pelini was named LSU's next defensive coordinator, replacing Dave Aranda.
-In his first game returning as defensive coordinator for LSU his defense gave up a one game SEC passing yard record against Miss State.
+In his first game returning as defensive coordinator for LSU his defense gave up a one game SEC passing yard record against Mississippi State.
 However the next week against Vanderbilt, the defense only gave up a touchdown.
 The following week and in only his third game returning as LSU defensive coordinator his defense gave up 586 total yards and 45 points in a 45 to 41 loss to Missouri.
 In his first three games returning as the LSU defensive coordinator the LSU defense surrendered a school record 96 combined points.
 Pelini was dismissed from his position on December 21, 2020.